 This course is an overview of the strategic planning process of a biotechnology enterprise.
 It focuses on creating value through strategy formulation and implementation.
 Topics covered include leadership and technology competencies, performance indicators, intellectual property, corporate governance, regulatory strategy, and appropriating value.
 The thesis of the course is that effective strategic planning and implementation is critical to success and provides a valuable, structured process for creating enterprise value and managing business risks.
 Best practices in strategic planning and managing the planning process are also discussed.

-Whether tackling small business challenges in a clinic or creating global initiatives, being a health care provider means being a problem-solver.
-This course focuses on helping students develop the problem-solving strategies and innovation development models necessary for every health care provider to more effectively tackle challenges.
-Students will develop a working knowledge of design thinking principles and techniques as well as an understanding of how they can be utilized to create positive change in any context.
+Whether tackling business challenges in a clinic or creating global initiatives, being a healthcare provider, scientist, engineer, or entrepreneur means being a problem solver.
+This course focuses on helping students develop the problem-solving strategies and innovation development models necessary to more effectively tackle challenges in medical, industrial, and environmental areas of biotechnology.
+Students will develop a working knowledge of design thinking principles, lean startup, storytelling, and human-centered techniques, as well as an understanding of how they can be utilized to create positive change in any context.
 While evaluating real-world problems, students will consider how these techniques can be utilized to turn an innovative idea into an effective solution.
-Students will work collaboratively on real-world projects, turn their ideas into practical action, and demonstrate their ability to leverage health care and social innovation to bring change through community-based and global initiatives.
+Students will work individually and collaboratively on real-world projects, turn their ideas into practical action, and demonstrate their ability to leverage science, health care, technology, and social innovation to bring change through community-based and global initiatives.